Authentication in the Nebius AI Cloud API

 </Tabs>

-3. From the service account page, copy and save the account ID and the authorized key ID.
-You need them for the JSON Web Token.
+3. Copy and save the account ID and the authorized key ID.
+You need them for the JWT.

-1. [Install jwt-cli](https://github.com/mike-engel/jwt-cli?tab=readme-ov-file#installation), the CLI for the JSON Web Token management.
+1. [Install jwt-cli](https://github.com/mike-engel/jwt-cli?tab=readme-ov-file#installation), the CLI for JWT management.

 ```bash theme={null}